 Range / Habitat

-• Occurs in the Atlantic Ocean from North Carolina, the Bahamas and the northern Gulf of Mexico to Brazil, including the West Indies and the Caribbean, to the coast of Africa from Ghana to Gabon, including Ascension and St. Helena Islands.
+• Occurs in the Atlantic Ocean from North Carolina to the Bahamas, and northern Gulf of Mexico, including the West Indies and the Caribbean, to the coast of Africa from Ghana to Gabon, including Ascension and St. Helena Islands.

 • Found in shallow coral reefs, rocky reefs, and offshore deep waters.